🎉 We've launched!

 The OLBI authors suggest that burnout is a dichotomous construct in which burnout is only present if a person is experiencing high levels of both disengagement and exhaustion from job environments with high demands of their employees and few resources available to ensure those demands are met (Demerouti et al., 2001).
 However, they do not provide cutoff scores to indicate when one “tests positive” for either construct, and some other burnout researchers conceptualize burnout as a continuous phenomenon occurring on a spectrum (Iserson, 2018).
 Although OLBI scores are not applicable for diagnosing specific mental health conditions, they may be used to track a client’s perceptions of how burnt out they feel in their professional life using their own prior scores as a point of reference.

-Who developed the measures, licensing and how to obtain the OLBI
+Who developed the measures, licensing and where to use the OLBI

 The OLBI was developed primarily by industrial psychology researchers Evangelia Demerouti and Friedhelm Nachreiner in several studies spanning the late 1990s and early 2000s.
 Further collaboration with Arnold B. Bakker and Wilmar B. Schaufeli validated the structure and theoretical underpinnings of the OLBI in 2001.